roogue/osu-collector-dl/README.md

   "parallel": true,
   "concurrency": 5,
   "intervalCap": 50,
-  "interval": 60,
   "logSize": 15,
   "directory": "",
   "mode": 1
 }
 ```

 ### Explaination

 > **parallel**
+>
 > - `true` Download multiple beatmap sets at the same time.
 > - `false` Download only one beatmap set at a time.

 > **concurrency** (DO NOT CHANGE IF YOU ARE NOT SURE OF WHAT YOU ARE DOING)
+>
 > - The number of downloads to request at a time.
+> - Range: 0 - 10
 > - It is recommended to set this to a low number (such as 5) to prevent abuse of the osu!mirror API and getting potential IP bans or rate limits.

 > **intervalCap** (DO NOT CHANGE IF YOU ARE NOT SURE OF WHAT YOU ARE DOING)
+>
-> - The maximum number of downloads to request in an interval.
+> - The maximum number of downloads to request in one minute.
+> - Range: 0 - 120
 > - It is recommended to set this to a low number (such as 50) to prevent abuse of the osu!mirror API and getting potential IP bans or rate limits.

-> **interval** (DO NOT CHANGE IF YOU ARE NOT SURE OF WHAT YOU ARE DOING)
-> - The countdown in seconds before the number of download requests reset.
-> - It is recommended to set this to a high number (such  as 60) to prevent abuse of the osu!mirror API and getting potential IP bans or rate limits.

 > **logSize**
+>
 > - The maximum number of log messages during the download process.

 > **directory**
+>
 > - The path to the folder where you want to save the downloaded beatmaps.
 > - If no value is provided, the current working directory will be used.
 > - The double quotes around the path is necessary.

 > **mode**
+>
 > - `1`: Download Beatmap Set only.
 > - `2`: Download Beatmap Set + Generate .osdb
 > - `3`: Generate .osdb only.